 - preparing (and authorising) revised processes;

-- making sure that employees are trained to follow the revised processes.
+- making sure employees are trained to follow the revised processes.

 In this way, existing practices build to become an effective quality system